h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 The value of 0xb is placed into the lower memory region of EAX.

-Finally the execve syscall and the the program interrupt are called to execute the program and initiate the full TCP bind shell on the target machine:
+Finally, the execve syscall and the the program interrupt are called to execute the program, and initiate the full TCP bind shell on the target machine:

 ```nasm
 	mov al, 0xb     ; move syscall code for execve into al